GPGN-268/SP2024-FP01-Glaciers/README.md

 Use Matplotlib to create simple plots of our data

-Use Folium to create a heatmap of glacier presence in Greenland over time
+Use Cartopy to create a heatmap of glacier presence in Greenland over time

 ## Datasets you will use (with links, if available):